Department of Health Policy and Management

 Undergraduate-level

-An introduction to health law and ethics for health administration undergraduate seniors.
+An introduction to law and ethics in public health and healthcare organizations.
+HPM BSPH Majors Only.

 An introduction to the development and implementation of strategic planning and marketing processes in health care organizations.